-In 1989, a friend passed me a Sotheby’s catalogue of the autumn sales in Hong Kong.
-One of the sales items caught my eye.
-It was a rare Ming imperial yellow bowl with a Jiajing mark and of the period.
+In 1989, a friend passed me a Sotheby’s catalogue of the autumn sale in Hong Kong.
+One of the items caught my eye–a rare Ming imperial yellow bowl with a Jiajing (1522-1566) mark and of the period.

-That catalogue whetted my interest in fine Chinese ceramics and in the ensuing years, I followed almost all of the auction previews of Christie’s and Sotheby‘s in the 1990s and 2000s.
-Sometime later, I was in an antique shop on River Valley Road, Singapore, and chanced upon a bowl matching all the descriptions mentioned in the 1989 Sotheby’s auction catalogue.
+That catalogue whet my interest in fine Chinese ceramics and in the ensuing years, I followed almost all of the auction previews of Christie’s and Sotheby‘s in the 1990s and 2000s.
+Sometime later, I was in an antique shop on River Valley Road in Singapore, and chanced upon a bowl matching all the descriptions mentioned in the 1989 Sotheby’s auction catalogue.
 On the base of the bowl was also the reign mark of the Jiajing Emperor.
 I was ecstatic over this discovery!

-But I so wanted to own the rare “chicken fat yellow” Ming bowl.
+But I so wanted to own the rare ‘chicken fat yellow’ Ming bowl.
 Finally, I plucked up the courage (being young then) to ask the proprietor the price.
-To my pleasant surprise, he quoted a figure which I could l well afford.
+To my pleasant surprise, he quoted a figure which I could well afford.
 That day I took home a beautiful Ming bowl.
-It has since been my study piece for Ming wares in the last 30 years, never mind that it was a fine reproduction piece!
+It has since been my study piece for Ming wares, never mind that it was a fine reproduction!